kubeflow/community/how-to/kubeflow_assets.md

 * @edd
 * @thealamkin

-TODO(jlewi): Are there owners/admins with higher privileges then editors?
+TODO(thealamkin): Are there owners/admins with higher privileges then editors?

 For more info see: https://github.com/kubeflow/community/issues/316